 Digital touchpoints have never been more important to the success of businesses of all sizes, across just about every industry.
 Unfortunately, digitally transforming a business can be a daunting task.
 To help break down the process into more manageable steps, this month we’re bringing you a new tip for digital transformation success for every work day.
-We’ll provide a summary of these best practices in a weekly blog post throughout July.
-We hope the series inspires transformation in your business.

 In week 1, we focused on pulling together the data that you’ll need to make crucial decisions related to digitally transforming your business.
 Before you dive into the hard work of executing a digital transformation plan, however, you’ll need to level set the expectations of your team about how the process will come to life.

 This week, we’ll share some tips on setting the right mindset to enable a successful transformational process.
 Digital transformation is often more hearts and minds than bits and bytes.
 The best digital transformation teams have a relatively high EQ (emotional intelligence) and nearly continuous engagement with the stakeholders necessary to make the process a success.

 Day 6 - Expect the challenges that come with true transformation

 Everyone struggles with change.
 It’s important to remember, though, that when transformation occurs, those that struggle the most will benefit and become the people that struggle the least.
 Before you get started, think about the key stakeholders in your project.
 Consider their perspective and where they may have concerns and potential resistance.
 By considering key players early in the process, you may be able to anticipate and resolve challenges faster along the way.

 Day 7 - Consider the complexity of your organization